Matveibos/rails_answers_and_guides/angular_rails_tutorial.md

           $ bundle install
           $ rails g responders:install
-8. How you can change rails routing on angular routing?
+8. How you can change rails routing on angular routing['ngRoute']?

           # application.html.erb
           ## add ng-app, ng-view and delete yeild